Meet the Band - HORNS

 few concerts and having enjoyed the experience, decided I would like to join the band.
 After a couple

-of years, I took on the job of playing Soprano Cornet and hopefully have improved a lot since, playing
+took on the job of playing Soprano Cornet and hopefully have improved a lot since, playing

 many solos and have recently moved to Flugel Horn.
 I enjoy playing in Honiton Band very much - I think